Apology to Australia's Indigenous peoples: Reaction

-The conclusion of Dr Nelson's Speech was met with applause from Members and the public gallery and further bipartisan scenes as the Prime Minister and Leader of the Opposition met with representatives of Australia’s Indigenous peoples in the distinguished visitors gallery.
-Former prime ministers Gough Whitlam, Malcolm Fraser and Paul Keating all expressed appreciation for Dr Nelson's role.
+The conclusion of Nelson's speech was met with applause from Members and the public gallery and further bipartisan scenes as the Prime Minister and Leader of the Opposition met with representatives of Australia's Indigenous peoples in the distinguished visitors gallery.
+Former prime ministers Gough Whitlam, Malcolm Fraser and Paul Keating all expressed appreciation for Nelson's role.
 Whitlam called the speech "very good" and Keating said Nelson "picked up the spirit of the day".

-However, outside the chamber, reactions were less bi-partisan and Nelson's speech received mixed reactions and some criticism.
-In the Great Hall of Parliament, members of the audience (including Kevin Rudd's Press Secretary and Media Advisor) began a slow clap and turned their backs during Dr Nelson's speech (Rudd later instructed his advisors to apologise to Dr Nelson).
+However, outside the chamber, reactions were less bipartisan and Nelson's speech received mixed reactions and some criticism.
+In the Great Hall of Parliament, members of the audience (including Kevin Rudd's Press Secretary and Media Advisor) began a slow clap and turned their backs during Nelson's speech (Rudd later instructed his advisors to apologise to Nelson).
 In Melbourne's Federation Square, Labor's Barry Jones joined others in turning their backs.
 In Perth, people booed and jeered until the screen was switched off.
 There were similar reactions and walk-outs in Sydney and elsewhere.
-Academic Lowitja O'Donoghue objected to Nelson's discussion of domestic violence and pedophilia, and said "I think Brendan Nelson actually spoilt it today", and Olympian (and future Labor Senator) Nova Peris-Kneebone also expressed disappointment.
+Academic Lowitja O'Donoghue objected to Nelson's discussion of domestic violence and paedophilia, and said "I think Brendan Nelson actually spoilt it today", and Olympian (and future Labor Senator) Nova Peris also expressed disappointment.

 Reception and response

 The government's apology and his speech were widely applauded among both Indigenous Australians and the non-indigenous general public.
+A Newspoll released the week after the apology found 69% of the country supported it.
+However, the poll also found that only 30% of the population supported government compensation to the victims.
+This represented a significant shift in public opinion since 2000, with one poll finding 57% of Australians against an apology.

-Dr. Tom Calma, Aboriginal and Torres Strait Islander Social Justice Commissioner of the Australian Human Rights and Equal Opportunity Commission, gave a speech formally responding to the government's apology.
-Calma thanked the Parliament for acknowledging and paying respects to the Stolen Generations, stating "By acknowledging and paying respect, Parliament has now laid the foundations for healing to take place and for a reconciled Australia in which everyone belongs".
-However, Calma did note that there were many recommendations in the Bringing Them Home report that, as of 2009, had not yet been implemented.
+Tom Calma, Aboriginal and Torres Strait Islander Social Justice Commissioner of the Australian Human Rights and Equal Opportunity Commission, gave a speech formally responding to the government's apology.
+Calma thanked the Parliament for acknowledging and paying respects to the Stolen Generations, stating that "By acknowledging and paying respect, Parliament has now laid the foundations for healing to take place and for a reconciled Australia in which everyone belongs".
+However, Calma did note that there were many recommendations in the Bringing Them Home report that (as of 2009) had not yet been implemented.

+Professor Alice MacLachlan has criticized this apology of the Australian government as it has apologised for a specific policy, "avoiding the broader question of apologizing for a much longer history of genocidal appropriation and displacement".